Havarti-Party/hr-atx58-fec-havarti/README.md

 ## Requested Change!

 <br>
-As it happens in the development world, Team Havarti was handed a Requirements Update at the start of Week 1 for this project:
+As it happens in the development world, Team Havarti was handed a Requirements Update at the start of Week 1 for this project:<br>

 <br>